Your guide to the 40 best hacker movies and movies about cyber crime or cyber security from the past 5 decades

 The Italian Job (1969)

-The Italian Job stars Michael Caine as a recently released convicted criminal who enlists the help of infamous computer hackers in the U.K. to steal a shipment of gold in Turin, Italy — all while avoiding the police and Italian mobsters.
+The Italian Job stars Michael Caine as a recently released convicted criminal who recruits infamous computer hackers in the U.K. to steal a shipment of gold in Turin, Italy — all while avoiding the police and Italian mobsters.
 They do this by hacking the city’s traffic light system to cause a massive city-wide gridlock.
 This is one of the classic hacker movies that should definitely be included on any list of cyber films.

 Cyber and Hacker Movies of the 1970s

 In Colossus, the United States has developed a massive supercomputer (Colossus) to protect the nation from nuclear attacks.
 However, Russia has created a similar supercomputer, called Guardian, and the two machines begin a dialog.
 The communication between the two artificial intelligences (AIs) leaves its creator, Charles Forbin, worried about what could result, and so he severs the connection.
 This leads to Colossus threatening global destruction unless the link is restored.
 Considering the heightened political tensions going on around this time in our history, it’s understandable why this cyber movie highlighted issues of concern surrounding artificial intelligence (AI).

 The Conversation, which was nominated for three Oscars, stars Gene Hackman as a highly regarded surveillance expert whose work leads to the death of a woman and child and, he fears, will lead to the deaths of a couple if he doesn’t intervene.
 (Note: Hackman gets to reprise his role as a high-tech wizard again a few decades later in another movie that you’ll see further down the list.)